About Bariatric Weight Loss Surgery

 Weight loss surgery, also known as bariatric surgery, is a proven method of achieving long-term weight loss in morbidly obese patients.
 The operation is not a cure.
 Rather, it is a "tool" that can help people who are ready to make the necessary lifestyle, behavioral and dietary changes to gain control of their health, improve their quality of life and extend their expected life span.

-The bariatric surgery team at Scott & White Hospital in Temple, Texas offers three minimally invasive bariatric surgical procedures:
+The bariatric surgery team at Scott & White Memorial Hospital - Temple offers two minimally invasive bariatric surgical procedures: